codebar/tutorials/js/lesson2/tutorial.md

 To get the first item `animals[0]`, the second `animals[1]` etc.

-> Create an array that includes 5 names and then access the 3rd item in the array? (don't forget to access the third item in the array you won't be doing [3])
+> Create an array that includes 5 names and then access the 3rd item in the array. (don't forget to access the third item in the array you won't be doing [3])

 ### Properties -  `length`